ThibaultGROUEIX/Fluorescence/README.md

 ![typical image](typical_image.png)
 <!-- List of todos -->

+This python package is for computing simple image statistics of fluorescence images captured by the Fluopam device.

+## TODO

-* create requirements.txt
+* create requirements.txt [ ]
-* create a package
+* create a package [ ]
-* create install instructions
+* create install instructions [ ]
-* deploy the package
+* deploy the package [ ]

 ### Citing this work